We thank our champions for taking the time to express their sentiments on the Terry Fox Legacy Project.

 Captain M.J.
 McClew, R.A.R.O.
 MA (Oxon) C.M.C.
 O.L.E.

-Terry Nicholson is the Director of Arts & Culture Services, Economic Development & Culture for the City of Toronto.
+Terry Nicholson was Director of Arts & Culture Services, Economic Development & Culture for the City of Toronto.

 I am writing to provide my enthusiastic support for the proposed Terry Fox Memorial in the City of Toronto.
 I remember well the day in 1980 when Terry made his way down University Avenue on his way to City Hall and in current terminology, his "Marathon of Hope" went viral.